Think about it. You have received the training, developed the necessary skills, and are highly motivated to do the job.

 - A cover letter can add more depth to your job application.
 It can help you explain why you became a teacher, what inspires your passion, and why you made a career switch if applicable.

-- As teaching is a public service, do not think twice about adding any voluntary work you have ever done edit this part carefully.
+- As teaching is a public service, do not think twice about adding any voluntary work you have ever done, resume edit this part carefully.
 These substitute teacher resume sections will secure you bonus points.

 - Recommendations can always make your resume stand out.
 Add testimonials from your colleagues to spruce up your application.